Fault-tolerant quantum simulation of generalized Hubbard models: Hubbard model Hamiltonians

 We also consider the extended Hubbard model where Coulomb interactions between electrons on neighboring sites are introduced.
 We define this model as

 with $H_C=H_I+H_V$.
 The Coulomb interaction between neighboring sites is defined as

 where $V$ is a parameter for the nearest-neighbor Coulomb interaction.
-We define the nearest-neighbor summation, $\sum_{\langle ij \rangle}$, to count the interactions between all lattice pairs twice, which is why we multiply by $\frac{1}{2}$.
+We define the nearest-neighbor summation, $\sum_{\langle ij \rangle}$, as a sum over each each lattice pair $\{i,j\}$ once, which corresponds to summing over all bonds in the lattice.
 The summation over the spin indices, $\sigma$ and $\sigma'$, ensures that we include interactions between all spin orbitals in lattice pair $\{i,j\}$.

 The number of terms in the extended Hubbard model after Jordan-Wigner transformation can be reduced by applying a chemical shift to $H_{V}$ to obtain

 The difference between the original and the shifted nearest neighbor interaction term is